TheHunter896/Playing-With-Metaclasses/README.md

-I guess some documentation wo~~~~uld be nice, will do it later :yawn:
+I guess some documentation would be nice, idk :yawn: